waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **External Triggers:** If all internal solutions to a puzzle are exhausted, the trigger is likely external.
 - **Task Immediacy:** Perform tasks like unstunning NPCs immediately after the interaction is complete.
 - **TOOL USAGE DISCIPLINE:** Remember to set `autopress_buttons: true` for custom tools that output button presses.
-- **Item Interaction Mechanics:** To give an item to an overworld sprite, interact with it directly.
+- **Item Interaction Mechanics:** To give an item to an overworld sprite, I must interact with it directly.
 The game may require a specific item type (e.g., 'BERRY') and not accept similar items.
 - **Tool Design Philosophy:** Design tools with simple, general rules over complex, specific ones to make them more robust.
 - **Path Interruption Strategy:** If an automated path is interrupted, regenerate it from the new current position.
 - **Dynamic NPC Presence:** Some NPCs may despawn and respawn based on player position, opening or closing paths.